Tyres in good condition help you keep control of your car, reduce stopping distances and improve fuel efficiency.

 Learning how to look after yours can help prolong its life and prevent any accidents.

 Looking after your tyres not only improves road safety, it’s also a legal requirement.
 Kwik Fit recommend you check your tyres every two weeks.
 There are two important checks you should be aware of 1.

 - Tyres should be correctly inflated to the specified tyre pressures for your vehicle

 - The tread must be at least 1.6mm across three-quarters of the tyre surface

-Failure to meet minimum requirements for pressure and tread depth could lead to a fine of up to £2,500 and three points on your licence.
+Failure to meet minimum requirements for pressure and tread depth could lead to a fine and/or points on your licence.
 The amount of the fine and the number of points could increase with each illegal tyre.

 Checking the condition of your tyres